MixBooze

 The cocktail world still debates its origins like a Prohibition-era speakeasy argument:

-The smoking gun appears in O.H.
-Byron's 1884 Modern Bartender's Guide: "Same as Manhattan, but use gin instead of whiskey."
-Translation: The original copy-paste cocktail.
+One solid piece of evidence appears in the 1884 Modern Bartender's Guide: "Same as a Manhattan, but use gin instead of whiskey."
+In modern terms: an early example of copy-paste mixology.

 Ingredient Measurement Pro Tip